-- It's never too late to become an athlete!
+- It's never too late to become active!
 Studies have shown that 90-year-olds who previously were unfit and began to lift weights improved their cardiovascular health and built muscle mass in relatively short periods of time.
-You can greatly increase your odds of making it to 90, happily and in good health, by finding a form of physical fitness you enjoy and making it part of your weekly regimen.
+You can greatly increase your odds of making it to age 90, happily and in good health, by finding a form of physical fitness you enjoy and making it part of your weekly regimen.

 - The pay-off for becoming fit is huge.
-Not only are you rewarded more energy and increased strength and flexibility - you also enhance your heart health and brain function.
+Not only are you rewarded with more energy and increased strength and flexibility - you also enhance your heart health and brain function.

-- The "fit you" looks better, and feels happier.
+- The "fit you" looks better and feels happier.
 Your metabolism gets a boost, enabling you to eat more and optimize your weight.

 - An added bonus: exercising regularly makes you hungry for healthy foods and drinks.
 High-calorie junk food loses its appeal.

 Henry Ford Helpful Tips For Increasing Physical Activity

 - Consider the fun factor.
 Instead of viewing exercise as an obligation, look at it as an opportunity to enjoy time with family, friends or neighbors.

 - Gather the family for an after-dinner bike ride or walk around the block.
 Jog with your dog.
 Reconnect while burning up dessert calories.

 - Join a health club or enroll in a fitness class.
 If you lack time and resources, no worries.
 Work out at home with Zumba, yoga or stretching DVD's, videos or books checked out from your local library.

 - Sign the family up for a short road race or fun run a few months in advance.
 It will motivate you to walk and jog till you're in shape to go the distance.
 The race will be a memory-making day for all of you.